casey/just/README.md

 build: (_build target)
 ```

-A command's arguments can be passed to dependency by putting the dependency in
+A command's arguments can be passed to a dependency by putting the dependency in
 parentheses along with the arguments:

 ```just